neicnordic/sensitive-data-archive/docs/decisions/0006-metrics-and-tracing.md

 ## Decision Drivers

 * We want to improve the detection of issues or potential problems in the applications.

+## Considered Options

+* Use [OpenTelemetry](https://opentelemetry.io/) for instrumentation, [Prometheus](https://prometheus.io/) for the metrics export, and [OpenTelemetry Protocol](https://opentelemetry.io/docs/specs/otlp/) (OTLP) for trace export.

+For tracing and metrics no other major affecting options were considered as any other option would be less desirable and most likely require more work.

 ## Decision Outcome